KaiNorberg/PatchworkOS/README.md

 - Overhaul security to process containerization. <-- Currently being worked on.
 - File servers (FUSE, 9P?).
+- Overhaul Desktop Window Manager to use new security system and File Servers?
 - Port LUA and use it for dynamic system configuration.
 - Fully Asynchronous I/O and syscalls (io_uring?).
 - USB support.